Amead24/amead24.github.io/content/post/Intro MMT.md

 ---
-title: "Intro MMT"
+title: "Notes on MMT"
 date: "2021-12-24"
 publishdate: "2021-12-24"
-tags:
+tags: ["economics", "mmt"]
-  - "economics"
-  - "mmt"
 ---

 In regards to running a surplus and clearing out the national deficit, Clinton's team suggested that: